Excerpts from Jim Conrad's

 Bumble Bee in Mississippi, wing venation

 This bumble bee doesn't look like the ones usually illustrated for eastern North America.
-There are different species of them and what we have here in southern Mississippi isn't the one I grew up in Kentucky calling a bumble bee.
+There are different species of them and what we have here in southern Mississippi isn't the bumble bee one I remembering growing up in rural western Kentucky.